hanggrian/IIT-ITM510/assignments/quiz7.md

 > 3. increased type-safety without the need to do typecasts at run time
 > 4. faster execution of programs that use generics

-**C**. increased type-safety without the need to do typecasts at run time
+**C.** increased type-safety without the need to do typecasts at run time

 ## Problem 9